FelipeGCx/Images-Utils/README.md

 - if you can contribuite with a new endpoints or logic, send a pull request.
 - if you like this repo and it's usefull for your, give me a start 🌟
+- ## Added handler to  save parsed images in the same folder, use "."
+- ## Added compatibility to relatives paths

 ---